Policies

 And in more detail...

-But there is an elegant solution.
-End negative gearing and capital gains tax entitlements on existing homes but allow these entitlements on new properties.
+There is an elegant solution.
+End negative gearing and capital gains tax entitlements on existing homes, but allow these entitlements on new properties.
 This would encourage investment in new housing stock while discouraging investors from competing with owner-occupiers in the purchase of existing properties.
 An immediate effect of this change would be the stabilising of prices on the majority of properties going under the hammer.
 And investors could still make money from housing by getting into the construction of new rental housing

-One political party has the backbone to do what we all know has to be done.
-The Good Party will “grandfather” the existing rules governing negative gearing and capital gain tax concessions and modify them to encourage the building of new homes for the rental market and reduce housing price pressure.
+The Good Party would “grandfather” the existing rules governing negative gearing and capital gains tax concessions, modifying them to encourage the construction of new homes for the rental market and reduce housing price pressure.

 Funding 100% mortgages for frontline workers